dolbyio-samples/rts-app-react-publisher-viewer/README.md

 - [x] Screen sharing
 - [x] Mute audio and video
 - [x] Resolution, bandwidth, codec, and bitrate selection
-- [x] Ability to stream from two or more sources
+- [x] Ability to stream from up to 4 sources.
+See [here](https://docs.dolby.io/streaming-apis/docs/create-multi-view-web-app) for bandwidth limitations.
 - [x] Ability to stream a local video file
 - [x] Observing stream statistics for each simulcast layer
 - [ ] Ability to have multiple publishers